jocoder22/My-Portfolio-Website/README.md

 #### Responsive Images:

-If a CSS framework is used, classes provided by the CSS framework are used to make images responsive, otherwise media-queries are used to ensure responsiveness of images.
+For CSS framework, classes provided by the CSS framework are used to make images responsive, otherwise media-queries are used to ensure responsiveness of images.

 # Separation of Concerns :